Shreyas-Walde/Understanding_LLMs/README.md

     google-generativeai
     python-dotenv
     torch
-    # Add any other specific versions if necessary
     ```
 4.  **Open and Run the Notebook:**
     Launch Jupyter Notebook or JupyterLab and open `Understanding_LLMs.ipynb`.
 Execute the cells sequentially to see the concepts in action.